linode/docs/products/networking/nodebalancers/guides/_index.md

 ## Themes

-These additional guides will help you with targeted topics like creating a Linode NodeBalancer using a variety of tools and SSL Configuration.
+These additional guides explore targeted topics like creating a Linode NodeBalancer using a variety of tools and SSL Configuration.

 ### NodeBalancer Basics